 Why You May Not Initially Notice Serious Injuries Right After a Crash

 Automobile accidents account for 30,000 to 40,000 deaths each year in the United States.
 In addition, it is estimated that more than 3 million people are injured each year in car accidents, with close to 2 million of those injuries being of a permanent nature.
 On one hand, for some people injured in an automobile accident, their injuries are immediately noticeable.
 For example, a broken bone or a deep laceration.
 For others, no initial injury is evident.
 Does that mean they were not injured?
 Let’s look at why you may not initially notice serious injuries right after a crash.

 What is Whiplash?

 Most people recognize the term “whiplash,” but not everyone understands what it means.
 Whiplash is a type of neck injury that results from the neck rapidly snapping back and then forward.
-Whiplash is an injury that commonly occurs after a rear end car accident.
+Whiplash is an injury that commonly occurs after a rear-end car accident.
 The most common symptoms experienced are neck pain, shoulder pain, and a headache, sometimes a severe headache, this may require a physical therapist such as Luna, to do a consultation to see how severe the injury is.
 As with any other injury, whiplash can vary greatly in both the degree of injury and how long the injury will impact the functioning and pain of the victim.
 Even a whiplash injury that will be temporary in nature can cause significant localized pain accompanied by nerve pain that radiates throughout the body and results in significant short-term, functional limitations.

 Common Car Crash Injury Symptoms